coderris/Coderris/README.md

 # 💫 About Me:
 🚀 Physics Student | 42 Málaga Cursus

 Physics enthusiast and software developer in training at 42 Málaga.
-Combining rigorous problem-solving from physics with modern programming practices to build efficient and scalable solutions.

 Currently learning low-level programming, systems design, and software engineering principles.
 Passionate about translating complex physical concepts into elegant code.
 Always eager to learn, collaborate, and tackle challenging problems.